 Designed by Philip Kotler, the Price Quality Matrix centers on the cross-section between the two metrics that lend the model its name.
-By determining the position of your products or services relative to the competition, retailers are able to use the price and quality of each item to identify where they stand in the market.
-Of course, this knowledge can then be incorporated directly into your decision-making process when it comes time to devise pricing strategy.
+By determining the position of your products or services relative to the competition, retailers can use the price and quality of each item to identify where they stand in the market.
+Of course, this knowledge can then be incorporated directly into your decision-making process when it comes time to devise a pricing strategy.
 Just think of it as another way to assess your relevance in today’s fast-paced and ever-changing business landscape.

 How you price your products plays an integral role in how they’re perceived by consumers.
 So it’s important to ensure that the quality of your offer complements your price point accordingly.
 Based on Kotler’s nine-variable model, let’s take a closer look at the possibilities that result depending on how price and quality interact with each product or service.

 - Premium (high price/high quality): When a product’s high price is matched by its quality, this creates an image of a premium item that consumers consider a worthwhile investment, such as Apple products.